WHA 2021 Conference: Portland

 The 2021 Program Committee is Co-Chaired by Erika Bsumek (University of Texas, Austin), Erik Loomis (University of Rhode Island), and Michael Witgen (University of Michigan.)

-To submit a full session or individual paper, please read and follow all the directions listed on this page.
-The hard deadline is December 5, 2020 and no extensions will be granted through the WHA's online abstract submission platform.
+The hard deadline is December 15, 2020 and no extensions will be granted through the WHA's online abstract submission platform.
 If you have questions please contact the 2021 Program Co-Chairs or the WHA Office (email@example.com).

 Policy: Program Committee Statement on Diversity of Session Participants: